PomfretFRC7760/Reefscape/README.md

         - [ ] Dynamic path constraints based on obstacle detection
         - [ ] Obstacle avoidance modes for different types of obstacles, alliance color, robot location and target
     - [ ] Locate and drive to algae with neural processing (might not be added, singular limelight currently facing wrong way for this)
-    - [ ] Intuitive control interface for semi autonomous (Smartdashboard sendablechoosers?)
+    - [ ] Intuitive control interface for semi autonomous (Smartdashboard sendablechoosers with reference field map?)
     - [ ] Limelight pipeline switching (we only have one limelight and have to make the most of it)
     - [ ] Manual drive override (if semi auto ever craps the bed)
 - [ ] PID tuning and position control for lift and intakes